-Fresh basil is one of the most heady, aromatic herbs and the smell of it makes me think of summer.
-Love dried basil in soups and stews, love fresh basil in salads, pesto (of course), pastas, brushetta and anything else I can think of.
-This is one my most favorite fresh herbs!
+Fresh basil is one of the headiest, aromatic herbs and the smell of it makes me think of summer.
+Love dried basil in soups and stews, love fresh basil in salads, pesto (of course), pasta, bruschetta, and anything else I can think of.
+This is one of my most favorite fresh herbs!

 Grow your own!
-It is so easy to grow in the ground, a container or with a start from a nursery.
+It is so easy to grow in the ground, in a container, or with a start from a nursery.
 When you take the leaves off the top, it will keep growing until your first frost.